MdFaizan-Ahmed/Finance-Investment-Projects/readme.md

 # Portfolio Risk Metrics: VaR and ES Implementation
 **Type:** Quantitative risk project (Python)
-**Focus:** Empirical comparison of historical simulation and parametric methods for Value at Risk and Expected Shortfall
+**Focus:** Empirical comparison of historical simulation and parametric methods for Value at Risk and Expected Shortfall **Please Note:** This notebook documents my process of building, validating, and stress-testing market risk models from first principles.
+It prioritises transparency of reasoning over code minimalism

 ## Summary
 This project implements and compares two approaches to measuring portfolio risk, historical simulation and parametric VaR/ES, using real market data.
 It moves beyond black-box calculations to examine how distributional assumptions and time-scaling conventions affect risk estimates in practice.